Run dynamic application security testing (DAST) on Polaris

 Each project name must be unique within the organization.

-6. Enter the Entry Point URL of the web application you want to run a DAST test for (maximum length: 255 characters).
+6. Enter the Entry Point URL of the web application you want to test dynamically (maximum length: 255 characters).

-The Entry Point URL is the URL of the web application you want fAST Dynamic to scan.
-When you run a DAST test on this project, fAST Dynamic begins scanning from the URL you specify.
+When you run a DAST test on this project, fAST Dynamic will begin scanning from the URL you specify.
+You must have explicit permission to test the specified web application.

 The Entry Point URL must be:

-• The address of an Internet-accessible, pre-production website or web application that you have explicit permission to test.
+• The address of an Internet-accessible, pre-production web application that you have explicit permission to test.
+If the web application is internal, see step 7.

 • A fully-qualified domain name (FQDN), like https://example.com/.

-9. Unless you want to define advanced scan settings, you can leave the Manually set up profile option selected.
+10. Unless you want to define advanced scan settings, leave Manually set up profile selected to use the default scan settings.

 Tip: The default DAST profile options are suitable for most use cases.
 If necessary, you can fine-tune your profile's settings later on.
 See Fine-tune a DAST profile for more information.